 This took me a long time to mentally accept this fact.
 Although I obviously knew it wasn’t healthy, I still rolled my eyes at the fact.
 Gone will be days that I eat 1000 calories or less every day for three months.
 Also gone (hopefully) are the days that I eat 3000 calories or more a day without even noticing or even feeling fully full.

-It is said the key to weight loss is to “eat less and exercise more, stupid” but sometimes it’s not so simple.
-Regaining a healthy relationship with food and dealing with the way I used food and view it mentally is what I’m going to focus on (obviously hoping to lose some weight on the way too).
+It is said the key to weight loss is to “eat less and exercise more” but sometimes it’s not so simple.
+Regaining a healthy relationship with food and dealing with the way I used to food, view it mentally is what I’m going to focus on (obviously hoping to lose some weight on the way too).